COVID-19: Newly Discovered Strain Could Be Worse Than Delta Variant, Scientists Fear

 A new COVID-19 variant that could be worse than the Delta strain is sparking concerns among scientists.

 The B.1.1.529 strain could become a "variant of concern" as soon as Friday, Nov.
-26, when the World Health Organization is expected to hold an emergency meeting.
+26, when the World Health Organization holds an emergency meeting.

 If the WHO does take that action, the variant will likely be called "Nu," the next letter in the Greek alphabet that the organization is now using to label new strains.